gchyx/ist3134/README.md

 Each of these category folders contains the following:
 A "**_mapper_**" folder, which includes the Python scripts for the Mapper and Reducer processes.
 A **_data cleaning Python script_**_, which is placed outside the "mapper" folder.
 This script is used to clean and prepare the data before running the MapReduce job.
-In addition to these categories, there is also a "results" folder.
+In addition to these categories, there is also a "**_results_**" folder.
 The results folder includes:
-"finalSorted" folder, which contains the top 100 most frequently used words .txt files, sorted from highest to lowest frequency.
+"**_finalSorted_**" folder, which contains the top 100 most frequently used words .txt files, sorted from highest to lowest frequency.
-"wordcount" folder, which includes the raw word count outputs from the MapReduce process before any sorting is applied.
+"**_wordcount_**" folder, which includes the raw word count outputs from the MapReduce process before any sorting is applied.

 ### 2. Non-MapReduce Section
 This section contains two folders:

 "**_code_**" folder, which includes Java scripts written for Apache Spark.
 These scripts are responsible for processing the dataset using Spark's core features without the traditional MapReduce structure.

 "**_results_**" folder, which contains the output similar to the MapReduce section:
 - A file with the top 100 sorted words by frequency.
 - A word count file containing raw counts of all the words found in the dataset.